Calisto Tanzi: Parmatour bankruptcy

-Parma AC bankruptcy
+Parma bankruptcy

-Tanzi was fined €10,000 and given a six-month ban from football for false accounting of Parma A.C. in 2002–03 season.
+Tanzi was fined €10,000 and given a six-month ban from football for false accounting of Parma in the 2002–03 season.

 Artwork seizure

 In 2001, according to Forbes, he was listed as a billionaire with a net worth of roughly $1.3 billion.

-In December 2009 the Italian authorities announced that they had seized nineteen works of art belonging to Tanzi which had been concealed at the houses of his friends.
-The works of art were said to be worth more than €100 million and included paintings and drawings by Picasso, Monet, and van Gogh.
+In December 2009, the Italian authorities announced that they had seized nineteen works of art belonging to Tanzi, which had been concealed at the houses of his friends.
+The works of art were said to be worth more than €100 million and included paintings and drawings by Picasso, Monet and van Gogh.
 Tanzi had denied owning any hidden works of art.
 Parma Prosecutor Gerardo Laguardia, said that officials had acted quickly to seize the pictures after discovering that they had been offered for sale.
 The authorities said that Stefano Strini, Tanzi's son-in-law, was being investigated for allegedly handling the artwork.
 On 29 October 2019, Tanzi's art collection was auctioned off in Milan.
-“Rediscovered Treasures: Impressionists and Modern Masterpieces from a Private Collection” included artworks by such artists as Balla, Gauguin, Cézanne, Kandinsky, Matisse, Modigliani, and van Gogh.
+“Rediscovered Treasures: Impressionists and Modern Masterpieces from a Private Collection” included artworks by such artists as Balla, Gauguin, Cézanne, Kandinsky, Matisse, Modigliani and van Gogh.